meech-ward/swift-style-guide/README.markdown

 ## Function Declarations

-Keep short function declarations on one line including the opening brace:
+Keep all function declarations on one line including the opening brace:

+**Preferred:**

 ```swift
 func reticulateSplines(spline: [Double]) -> Bool {